Race and ethnicity in the United States

 The United States has a racially and ethnically diverse population.
 At the federal level, race and ethnicity have been categorized separately.
-The most recent United States census recognized five racial categories (White, African Americans, Native American/Alaska Native, Asian, and Native Hawaiian/Other Pacific Islander), as well as people who belong to two or more of the racial categories.
+The most recent United States census recognized five racial categories (White Americans, Black Americans, Native American/Alaska Native, Asian, and Native Hawaiian/Other Pacific Islander), as well as who belong to two or more of the racial categories.
 The United States also recognizes the broader notion of ethnicity.
 While previous censuses inquired about the "ancestry" of residents, the current form asks people to enter their "origins".

 White Americans are the majority in every census-defined region (Northeast, Midwest, South, and West) and 44 out of 50 states, except Hawaii, California, Texas, New Mexico, Nevada, and Maryland.
 Those identifying as white alone or in combination (including multiracial white Americans) are the majority in every state except for Hawaii and California.
 The region with the highest proportion of White Americans is the Midwest, at 74.6% per the American Community Survey (ACS), followed by the Northeast, at 64%.
 Non-Hispanic whites make up 73% of the Midwest's population, the highest proportion of any region, and they make up 62% of the population in the Northeast.
 At the same time, the regions with the smallest share of White Americans are the West, where they comprise 51.9%, and the South, where they comprise 57.7%.
 Non-Hispanic whites are a minority in the West, where they make up 47.1% of the population.
-In the South, make up 54% of the population.
+In the South, they make up 54% of the population.

 Currently, 55% of the African American population lives in the South.
 A plurality or majority of the other official groups reside in the West.
 The latter region is home to 42% of Hispanic and Latino Americans, 46% of Asian Americans, 48% of Native Americans and Alaska Natives, 68% of Native Hawaiians and Other Pacific Islanders, 37% of the "two or more races" population (multiracial Americans), and 46% of those self-designated as "some other race".

 Each of the five inhabited US territories is fairly homogeneous, though each comprises a different primary ethnic group.
 American Samoa has a high percentage of Pacific Islanders, Guam and the Northern Mariana Islands are mostly Asian and Pacific Islander, Puerto Rico is mostly Hispanic/Latino (racially composed of whites, blacks, and mixed-race people mostly), and the US Virgin Islands are mostly African American.